The MQTT Listener for MQ messages using the MQTT protocol.

 MQTT Version: version of MQTT to use (v.3.1.1 or v.3.1)

 Polling interval (in seconds, minutes, hours, days or weeks): how to often the Listener checks the status of the broker connection.
-If the value is set with enhanced properties, the unit are seconds
+If the value is set with enhanced properties, the units are in seconds

 The Advanced tab allows you to specify whether or not you should only run the Listener when it is triggered externally, how many elements should be serialized and whether or not to also scan sub-folders.